Statistics Definitions > What is a Population in Statistics?

 What is a Population in Statistics?

-In stats, a sample is a part of a population.
-A population is a whole, it’s every member of a group.
-A population is the opposite to a sample, which is a fraction or percentage of a group.
+A population is every member of a group.
+It is is the opposite of a sample, which is a fraction or percentage of a group.
 Sometimes it’s possible to survey every member of a group.
-A classic example is the U.S. Census, where it’s the law that you have to respond.
-Note: if you do manage to survey everyone, it actually is called a census: The U.S. Census is just one example of a census.
+A classic example of a population is the U.S. Census, where it’s the law that every member of the U.S. population has to respond.
+In most cases in statistics, it’s impractical to survey everyone.

 Imagine how long it would take you to call every dog owner in the U.S. to find out what their preferred brand of dog food was.
 In addition, sometimes people either don’t want to respond or forget to respond, leading to incomplete censuses.
 Incomplete censuses become samples by definition.